carlosdagos/blog/posts/2016-07-01-nowhere-near-the-mouse.markdown

 Vimium makes for a totally different browsing experience, and now I was hardly reaching for the mouse.
-But still there were some other apps I often use which either don't lend themselves to easy keyboard-only navigation, or I simply just never got accustomed to how the implement them; like Skype, for example.
+But still there were some other apps I often use which either don't lend themselves to easy keyboard-only navigation, or I simply just never got accustomed to how they've been implemented; like Skype, for example.

 #### Gmail shortcuts